- Overview

 On the weekend retreats we have quite a full schedule of activities so there is not sufficient time to schedule in massages for people here at the centre.

-However, if you feel you would really like to treat yourself, there is a very good masseuse Lorraine in Kinvara who is 5 miles away, and her phone number is 087 2414171 Say you are attending a course here.
-You will need your own transport to get there.
+However, if you feel you would really like to treat yourself, there are 2 very good masseuses in Kinvara village which is 5 miles away.

 Best to check the timetable of the course, to see when you would like to book your massage.
 The 1 hour costs approx €65.

-Guided Outings & Time in Nature
+Outings & Time in Nature

 The Burren Yoga retreat holidays are not just about Yoga.